 Here at Strut Health, we offer oral Dutasteride capsules as well as topical Dutasteride in customizable combination formulations with or without added ingredients like Minoxidil or Tretinoin for more potential benefits.

-If you are interested in seeing if Dutasteride may be a good option for you, you can have a free online telemedicine consultation with our U.S. licensed doctors today.
+If you are interested in seeing if Dutasteride may be a good option for you, you can have a free online questionnaire-based telemedicine consultation with our U.S. licensed doctors today.

 If you are a good candidate for off-label Dutasteride treatment, your medication can be shipped to your front door with our free, fast shipping.